Timeline: Idrisid {791-974}

 Timeline

 The Idrisid Dynasty (Idrissides, الأدارسة, al-Adārisah, ⴰⵢⵜ ⵉⴷⵔⵉⵙ, Aït Idris) was founded by Idrīs ibn ʿAbd Allāh ibn Ḥasan II (Idris I), who claimed descent from the Prophet Mohammed through Ali.
-After surviving the suppression of the Shiite revolts and the massacre of Fakh in 786/169 AH, Idris left for the Maghreb where he eventually settled with the Awraba Berbers in Volubilis who declared him an imam.
-From there he expanded his dominion over most of what is now the modern state of Morocco and beyond.
-After he was assassinated on the order of the Abbasids in 791/174 AH, and succeeded by his son, Idris II.
+After surviving the suppression of the Shiite revolts and the massacre of Fakh in 786/169 AH, Idris left for the Maghreb and settled with the Awraba Berbers in Volubilis, who declared him an imam.
+From there, he expanded his dominion over most of the modern state of Morocco and beyond.
+After he was assassinated on the order of the Abbasids in 791/174 AH, he was succeeded by his son, Idris II.

-Upon the death of Idris II in 828/212 AH, the dynasty’s territory was divided among his sons, and the eldest, Muhammad, received Fes.
-The newly-fragmented Idrisid power would never again be reunified.
-The territories governed by the descendants of Idris II were essentially concentrated in the north of Morocco, along with some possessions in the Tadla plains and in the deep south of the country.
-They ruled alongside a number of local dynasties.
+Upon Idris II's death in 828/212 AH, the dynasty’s territory was divided among his sons, and the eldest, Muhammad, received Fes.
+The newly fragmented Idrisid power would never again be reunified.
+The territories governed by Idris II's descendants were concentrated in the north of Morocco, along with some possessions in the Tadla plains and in the deep south of the country.
+They ruled alongside several local dynasties.

-Eventually the Idrisids were caught up in the confrontation between the Umayyad caliphs of Córdoba and the Fāṭimids of Cairo.
-They were expelled from Fes in 926, and eventually defeated in the north of Morocco in 974.
-The last Idrīsid ruler was killed while still a prisoner of the Umayyads about a decade later.
+Eventually, the Idrisids were caught up in the confrontation between the Umayyad caliphs of Córdoba and the Fāṭimids of Cairo.
+They were expelled from Fes in 926 and defeated in the north of Morocco in 974.
+About a decade later, the last Idrīsid ruler was killed while still a prisoner of the Umayyads.

 -Michael A. Toler